|

 occasionally hang wallpaper for other people in

-the family.
+the area.
 Sometimes she and a sister-in-law,

 Lucille Heiden would team up for a big job.